mbasagoitia/smartgrid-ai/README.md

 1. User selects a state and frontend fetches counties via TIGERweb API.

+2. WeatherDataFacade retrieves and displays per-county weather and potential data.

-2. User places generators/plants on the map using available budget.
+3. User places generators/plants on the map by county using available budget.
+Option to delete and replace generators.

-3. User selects a battery storage strategy before running the simulation (conservative, aggressive, predictive).
+4. User selects a battery storage strategy before running the simulation (conservative, aggressive, predictive).
 The simulation then applies it to all counties, which affects stability and outage probability.

-4. User runs simulation
+5. User runs simulation

-5. WeatherDataFacade retrieves per-county weather and potential data.

 6. AI service predicts monthly generation for each region.